GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 after they have been created.
 GMT programs also write many comments to the plot file which make it easier for users to orient themselves should they need to edit the file (e.g., % Start of x-axis) [16]_.
-All GMT programs create PostScript code by calling the :doc:`PSL <pslib>` plot library (The user may call these functions from his/her own C or FORTRAN plot programs.
-See the manual pages for :doc:`PSL <pslib>` syntax).
+All GMT programs create PostScript code by calling the :doc:`PSL <postscriptlight>` plot library (The user may call these functions from his/her own C or FORTRAN plot programs.
+See the manual pages for :doc:`PSL <postscriptlight>` syntax).
 Although GMT programs can create very individualized plot code, there will always be cases not covered by these programs.
 Some knowledge of PostScript will enable the user to add such features directly into the